-The Fed launched QE1 on November 26, 2008.
+The Fed announced QE1 on Nov.
+25, 2008.
 Fed Chairman Ben Bernanke announced an aggressive attack on the financial crisis of 2008.
-The Fed began buying $600 billion in mortgage-backed securities and $100 billion in other debt.
+The Fed began buying $500 billion in mortgage-backed securities and $100 billion in other debt.
 QE supported the housing market that the subprime mortgage crisis had devastated.

 By June 2010, the Fed's portfolio had expanded to an alarming $2.1 trillion.
 Bernanke halted further purchases since the economy had improved.

 Despite QE1, Banks Weren't Lending

 But by August, Bernanke hinted that the Fed might resume QE because the economy was still lackluster.
 Banks still weren't lending as much as the Fed had hoped.
 Instead, they were hoarding the cash.
 They were using it to write down the rest of the subprime mortgage debt they still had on their books.
 Others were increasing their capital ratios, just in case.

 Many banks complained that there just weren't enough credit-worthy borrowers.
 Perhaps that was because banks had also raised their lending standards.
 For whatever reason, the Fed's QE1 program looked a lot like pushing a string.
 The Fed couldn't force banks to lend, so it just kept giving them incentives to do so.

 The Fed can “create money,” which allows banks to weather the subprime mortgage crisis.

 QE1’s added liquidity wasn't enough to compel banks to increase their loans.

 Consumer demand did not increase enough to boost the economy.

 Investors were worried about QE's potential for inflation.